AAbhijithA/Gemini_Chat/README.md

 # Gemini Chat
-A simple interface to chat with the Gemini Pro using ReactJs.
+A simple interface to chat with the Gemini Pro API using ReactJs.